-Endodontic treatment targets the "endodontium"—the tissues inside the tooth.
-This care is often necessary when the pulp, the soft inner part of the tooth, becomes inflamed or infected.
-Without treatment, infection can spread, causing pain, abscesses, or tooth loss.
-With today’s advancements in endodontics, treatments are more comfortable and effective than ever.
+Endodontic treatment targets the "endodontium"—that is, the tissues inside the tooth.
+This care is necessary when the pulp, the soft inner part of the tooth, becomes inflamed or infected, often due to bacterial accumulation.

 Endodontic issues can sometimes be silent, but these symptoms commonly indicate an issue that might require treatment: